 - Magical Girl: Well...
 Duh.

-- Magitech: Tiffany's inventions - according to Word Of God, they are not scientifically sound, and it's only her magic that allows them to work.
+- Magitek: Tiffany's inventions - according to Word of God, they are not scientifically sound, and it's only her magic that allows them to work.

 - Not-So-Harmless Villain: Rhea may seem unimportant in the grand scheme of things, but she is colossally malevolent and quite good at what she does.

 - She even succeeds at killing her great-uncle, a high ranking made-man with instant death spells, by buying off his ninja security.
 Of course, the fact that he was such a paranoid, trigger-happy boss helped.

 - Parental Neglect: The reason Tiffany's so messed up:

 "Tiffany once described her funeral to Chronos as, "I saw my funeral years ago.
 No one even cried at it."